 While you have the option to host the Flex UI on your own infrastructure, all the backend services associated with Flex continue to run on Twilio’s platform.
 You will still need network connectivity with Twilio.

-The Agent Desktop is where agents can accept and work on incoming voice or messaging Tasks.
+The Agent Desktop is where agents can accept and work on incoming voice, conversation, or messaging tasks.
 This view is where agents spend most of their time, since this is where actual engagements with your customers happen.
 Depending on your Flex UI configuration, agents can also interact with your contact center's CRM UI on this page.
 Admins can enable the Flex Dialpad, which will then render in the Agent Desktop, allowing agents to make outbound calls to customers.